Types of Engineering

 Which Type of Engineering is Right for Me?

 Listed below are the different engineering degrees offered at Georgia Tech with descriptions of each.
-Also included are the links to each of the individual department homepages.
+Also included are the links to each of the individual department homepage.

 Aerospace Engineering (AE)

-The people who find themselves in this field are typically mostly interested in working with aircraft.
-AE can be simply thought of as mechanical engineering specifically geared towards planes.
-This field really emphasizes the flow of fluids.
+The people who find themselves in this field are typically interested in working with aircraft or spacecraft.
+AE can be thought of as mechanical engineering specifically geared towards those objectives.
+This field emphasizes the flow of fluids, propulsion systems, and controls.

 Georgia Tech's Aerospace Engineering Department